 What I love most about this Beef Minestrone Soup recipe is that it is a classic one-pot, stove-top recipe.
 It's quick to make and just an easy recipe if you're taking your first steps in the kitchen.
 My version of this Mediterranean staple is full of protein, fiber, vitamins and minerals.
 It's essentially a complete meal in a bowl if that's what you fancy.
-But if the soup is not enough for you and a side sandwich sounds like a good plan, then you'll love my Grilled Cheese with a Twist to accompany this hearty bowl of goodness 🙂
+But if the soup is not enough for you and a side sandwich sounds like a good plan, then you'll love my Grilled Cheese with a Twist to accompany this hearty bowl of goodness.
+Or if you are looking for a vegetarian soup option, then please try my creamy tomato soup or my classic Italian Lentil and Barley Soup with Vegetables.

 Ingredients for Beef Minestrone Soup

-See the recipe card below for specific quantities and details.
+See the recipe below for specific quantities and details.

 How to Make Beef Minestrone